 - attend conferences or events;

-- email us or execute a “contact form” to obtain a brochure containing more information about our services;
+- email us or execute a ‘contact form’ on our website to obtain a brochure containing more information about our services;

 - request to receive a newsletter or other information from us;